clasense4/serverless.id/themes/casper/README.md

   githubName = "vjeantet"
   twitterName = "vjeantet"
   # facebookName = ""
+  # codepenName = ""
   # linkedinName = ""
+  # stackoverflowId = ""
+  # keybaseName = ""
+  # flickrName = ""
+  # instagramName = ""
+  # email = ""
+  # pinterestName = ""
+  # googlePlusName = ""
   # set true if you are not proud of using Hugo (true will hide the footer note "Proudly published with HUGO.....")
   hideHUGOSupport = false

+  # Setting a value will load highlight.js and enable syntax highlighting using the style selected.
+  # See https://github.com/isagalaev/highlight.js/tree/master/src/styles for available styles
+  # A preview of above styles can be viewed at https://highlightjs.org/static/demo/
+  hjsStyle = "default"

   [params.social]
     twitter = "your_twitter"